aerogear/native-android-example/README.md

 This is a sample Android Java application showing use of DataSync, [Keycloak](https://www.keycloak.org/about.html) and Unified Push using native upstream SDK's.
 Application is sending requests to [Ionic showcase server]([https://github.com/aerogear/ionic-showcase/tree/master/server](https://github.com/aerogear/ionic-showcase/tree/master/server)) which is a GraphQL server.
 For DataSync, application uses Apollo Client to query, mutate and subscribe.
-[AppAuth](https://github.com/openid/AppAuth-Android) to connect with Keycloak and Aerogear SDK for Unified Push support.
+[AppAuth](https://github.com/openid/AppAuth-Android) to connect with Keycloak and [aerogear android push][https://github.com/aerogear/aerogear-android-push/tree/master] for Unified Push support.

 ## Implementation
 ### 1. DataSync